Scale your business with our modular plugins.

 To do this, log in to your site and go to Settings > Media.
 You will see three custom image sizes:

 By default, WordPress specifies some values for each image size.
 When you upload an image to your media library, your server will automatically create thumbnails of that original image in these sizes.
-If you have many images, this can take up a lot of disk space.
+If you have many images, this can consume a significant amount of disk space.

 If you are not planning to use any thumbnails, you can simply turn this feature off.